The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry

 \subsection{D4000 versus redshift}

 The first parameter we have considered is redshift: \cref{fig:D4000_vs_z} displays scatter plots of the different D4000 measurements versus redshift, for the full sample.
-PAUS data (PAUS direct and PAUS CIGALE) have PAUS photo-z in the x-axis; CFHTLS CIGALE uses the CFHTLS photo-z from broad-band data only, and for VIPERS D4000 its respective spec-z is used.
+PAUS data (PAUS direct measurements and PAUS CIGALE D4000 reconstructions) have PAUS photo-z in the x-axis, and for VIPERS D4000 measurements its respective spec-z is used.
 In the panels using PAUS photo-z a sharp stripe of data points appears around $z\sim0.7$, but is absent from VIPERS spec-z.
 This is due to the large horizontal stripes in \cref{fig:z_comparison} around that same redshift.
 While this is an artefact of the current photo-z computations, it does not affect the average D4000 properties, as it is seen throughout this section.
 Moreover, such artefacts should be mitigated in future data releases.